deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “And *that* would be why they kicked him off their planet,” Bruuk added.

-Wild raised his eyebrows at Moj.
+Wilde raised his eyebrows at Moj.
 “They exiled you?”

 “Sanded off my family markings and etchings.
 Gave me the name of an outcast…” Moj buzzed that same contented buzz again.
 “Called me insane, too.
 Shame, really.
 Fly charter shuttles without incident for twelve years, prevent a crash that would have killed dozens, nobody remembers.
 But rob *one* bank…”